Modelling reporting delays for disease surveillance data: Background

 The problem of reporting delay is not unique to epidemiological data.
 It has also been identified in actuarial science where there may be delay between insured damage and the associated insurance claim, so that the challenge is to estimate the number of outstanding claims \citep{Renshaw1998}.
 Broadly speaking, two modelling frameworks have been developed to tackle the reporting delay problem.

 The first approach is to consider the distribution of the counts $n_{t,d}$ conditional on the totals $N_t$.
-The framework is then hierarchical where the $N_t$ are assumed to be distributed as Poisson or Negative Binomial, and then $n_{t,k}|N_t$ is Multinomial with some probability vector of size $D$ that needs to be estimated. \cite{Hohle2014} have used this framework to propose a Bayesian nowcasting model to correct delays in the reporting of Shiga toxin-producing Escherichia coli in Germany.
-The model allows for smooth changes in the temporal variation of the total number of cases $N_t$ as well as in the delay mechanism by characterising the multinomial probability vector as a function of time.
-Furthermore, \cite{Noufaily2016} have developed a test for detecting outbreaks in infectious disease on the basis of this conditional approach.
+The framework is then hierarchical where the $N_t$ are assumed to be distributed as Poisson or Negative Binomial, and then $n_{t,k}|N_t$ is Multinomial with some probability vector of size $D$ that needs to be estimated.
+This framework was used in a Bayesian nowcasting model to correct delays in the reporting of Shiga toxin-producing Escherichia coli in Germany \cite{Hohle2014}.
+The model allows for smooth changes in the temporal variation of the total number of cases $N_t$ as well as in the delay mechanism by characterising the Multinomial probability vector as a function of time.
+Furthermore, a test for detecting outbreaks in infectious disease on the basis of this conditional approach have been developed \cite{Noufaily2016}.

 The other approach, primarily utilised in correcting insurance claims, is to think about the distribution of the cell counts $n_{t,d}$ directly.
-The so called chain-ladder technique \citep{Mack1993} was developed as a distribution-free method to estimate the missing delayed counts. \cite{Renshaw1998} later showed that the underlying model for the chain-ladder technique is a generalised linear model for $n_{t,d}$ where the mean is characterised as $\mathbb{E}[n_{t,d}] = \lambda_{t,d} = \mu + \alpha_t + \beta_d$.
-The model has been extended in many ways to accommodate for various parametric and non-parametric functional forms as well as potential covariates in $\lambda_{t,d}$, see for instance \cite{England2002} and \cite{Barbosa2002}.
+The so called chain-ladder technique was developed as a distribution-free method to estimate the missing delayed counts \citep{Mack1993}.
+Later it was shown that the underlying model for the chain-ladder technique is a Generalized Linear Model for $n_{t,d}$ where the mean is characterised as $\mathbb{E}[n_{t,d}] = \lambda_{t,d} = \mu + \alpha_t + \beta_d$ \cite{Renshaw1998}.
+The model has been extended in many ways to accommodate for various parametric and non-parametric functional forms as well as potential covariates in $\lambda_{t,d}$, see for instance \cite{England2002, Barbosa2002}. {It is interesting to note, that the chain ladder framework can be motivated from the conditional Multinomial approach as was shown in \cite{Salmon2015}.
+Assume first that the total counts $N_t$ arise from a Negative Binomial distribution with some mean $\lambda_t$ and dispersion parameter $\phi$.
+This is a common assumption when modelling disease count data, where the Negative Binomial extends the Poisson to allow for overdispersion in data where the amount of susceptible population is not actually known--a common problem in observational surveillance data \citep{Held2005}.
+Second, assuming the counts in each row of Table \ref{table1} are conditionally Multinomial, $\bm{n}_t \sim MN(\bm{\pi}_t,N_t)$, then it can be shown that the marginal distribution of each $n_{t,d}$ is a Negative Binomial with mean $\pi_{t,d}\lambda_t$ and dispersion parameter $\phi$.
+In this way, the chain ladder method which directly models the marginals as Negative Binomial can be justified from the conditional Multinomial approach (noting however that $\pi_{t,d}$ and $\lambda_t$ can not be separated).}